How will you finance the project?

 Especially if you’re taking on a larger project, it may make sense to finance it by borrowing against the value of your home or your investment securities through a home equity line of credit (HELOC) or loan management account (LMA).
 An LMA is a secured line of credit that uses your investments as collateral.
-It’s a way to leverage the value of your investments without withdrawing them—that way you can continue to pursue growth and potentially make progress toward other important financial goals, like retirement.
+It’s a way to leverage the value of your investments without withdrawing them — that way you can continue to pursue growth and potentially make progress toward other important financial goals, like retirement.

 First of all, only people who are self-employed are eligible.
 “W2 employees can’t take the deduction,” Navani says.
 Secondly, the office space can’t be used for anything besides work to qualify.
-And even then, the payoff will likely be small: the cost of certain permanent improvements must be amortized over 39 years, and you can generally write off only a small percentage of your regular home expenses, such as real estate taxes and mortgage interest.
+And even then, the payoff likely will be small: The cost of certain permanent improvements must be amortized over 39 years, and you generally can write off only a small percentage of your regular home expenses, such as real estate taxes and mortgage interest.

 “Most of my clients decide the home-office deduction isn’t worth the hassle,” Navani says.
 “Where you can get bang for your buck, though, is office equipment.”
 As long as you’re self-employed, you may be able to deduct the full cost of work gear, a printer with a scanning function, or a stand-up desk.